ashleychontos/pySYD/docs/index.rst

 for studying the internal structure of stars and determining their fundamental properties [aertz2021]_.
-Specifically for stars similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity, and hence providing powerful constraints on stellar interiors that are inaccessible by any other means.
-While it is well-established and widely-accepted as the gold standard for characterizing fundamental stellar properties (e.g., masses, radii, ages, etc.), asteroseismology is still mostly a niche field and closed-door science.
+Specifically for stars similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity, and hence provides powerful constraints on stellar interiors that are inaccessible by any other means.
+While it is well-established and widely-accepted as the gold standard for characterizing fundamental stellar properties (e.g., masses, radii, ages, etc.), asteroseismology is a niche field and still mostly a closed-door science.

-In an effort to make asteroseismology more accessible to the broader astronomy community, ``pySYD`` was established as a Python package to automatically detect solar-like oscillations and measure their global properties.
-Therefore, the outputs from ``pySYD`` can be used to determine precise and accurate stellar properties without the need for substantial background knowledge in asteroseismology.
-In other words, ``pySYD`` has been extensively tested and developed to be as hands-off as possible.
+In an effort to make asteroseismology more accessible to the broader astronomy community, ``pySYD`` was developed as a Python package to automatically detect solar-like oscillations and measure their global properties.
+Therefore for non-expert users, ``pySYD`` is designed to be an end-to-end product -- serving as a hands-off tool that does not require substiantial background knowledge in asteroseismology but still reap the benefits!
+Even for the expert users, ``pySYD`` has many new features and improvements to customize your asteroseismology experience.

 This package is being actively developed in
 `a public repository on GitHub <https://github.com/ashleychontos/pySYD>`_ -- we especially